AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

 # Protocol Description - Smart Farming System

 ## 1. Introduction
-This document describes the custom application-layer communication protocol developed for the Smart Farming System project in IDATA2304.
-The protocol enables communication between sensor/actuator nodes and control-panel nodes using TCP sockets.
+This document describes the custom application-layer communication protocol developed for the Smart Greenhouse System project in IDATA2304.
+The protocol enables communication between sensor/actuator nodes and control-panels using TCP sockets.

 ## 2. Terminology
 - **Node**: A node that collects environmental data through sensors, and hosts actuators.
 - **Actuator**: A controllable device (e.g., heater, ventilation, humidifier).
 - **Control Panel**: A client that visualizes data and sends commands.
-- **Message**: A structured data packet exchanged between nodes.
+- **Message**: A structured data packet exchanged between clients.
 - **Command**: A control instruction sent from a control panel to a node via the server.
 - **Tick**: A "tick" is a short periodic message sent by a node to indicate it is alive and report status — essentially the same as a "heartbeat".